Why Should I Hire a QDRO Expert to Prepare and Submit my QDRO if the model QDRO is Already Available?

 plan participant and not to divide the benefits as equally as possible.

-Further, the model qDRO may have been drafted in a different state than
+Further, the model QDRO may have been drafted in a different state than

-other dates, such as the date of divorce filing, or the date of the entry
+states utilize other dates, such as the date of divorce filing, or the

-of Judgment of Dissolution, both which may beyears after the parties'
+date of the entry of Judgment of Dissolution, both which may be years

-have the effect pf awarding the alternate payee far more benefits than
+another jurisdiction could have the effect pf awarding the alternate payee

-he/she would legally be entitled.
-Further, many individuals who draft
+far more benefits than he/she would legally be entitled.
+Further, many

-ehri own QDROs are not able to format the QDRO correctly to be accepted
+individuals who draft their own QDROs are not able to format the QDRO

-by the court that handled their divorce."
+correctly to be accepted by the court that handled their divorce."

 DISCLAIMER: Any legal information on this blog has been prepared by Troyan from informational purposes only and should not be construed as legal advice.
 The material posted on this website is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Note that sending an e-mail to Troyan does not create an attorney-client relationship, and none will be formed unless there is an agreement between the firm and the individual.